50 Life Goals Examples For a Long, Happy, and Successful Life

 Life is short, and before you know it, you will regret not taking more trips.

-There are so many beautiful places and experiences to be had all over the world.
+There are so many beautiful places and experiences to be had worldwide.

-Presenting yourself to different climates, spaces, and surroundings will improve your creativity and broaden up your views.
+Presenting yourself to different climates, spaces, and surroundings will improve your creativity and broaden your views.

 You may find yourself living a more intentional, mindful, and content life too.

-6. To Always Focus on Solution, Not The Problem
+6. Always Focus on the Solution, Not The Problem

 Often, we focus on all of the things that are going wrong and the problems created in our lives.